 It can help to talk to another man who has had treatment for prostate cancer and who has been in a similar situation.

-Call the Cancer Nurseline on 1800 200 700 and we can put you in contact with another man who has had prostate cancer who is a trained Survivors Supporting Survivors prostate cancer volunteer.
+Call our Cancer Nurseline on 1800 200 700 and we can put you in contact with another man who has had prostate cancer who is a trained Survivor Support prostate cancer volunteer.

 The risk of urinary leakage is the same for open, keyhole and robotic surgery.
 You can talk to your surgeon or nurse about the risk of urinary incontinence before you consent to surgery.
 Urinary incontinence means you cannot control the flow of your urine.